tranqv/GCOM-2021-0117/README.md

 ## Notes on Examples 1a and 1b:

-  When finishing the computation, please IGNORE all the warnings due to "divide by zero encountered".
-The reason is U_N = Uexact = 0 for all N, therefore, all related errors are also zero.
-These messages do not cause any errors.
+  When finishing the computation, please IGNORE all warnings about "divide by zero encountered".
+The reason is U_N = Uexact = 0 for all N, therefore all related error estimates are also zero.
+These messages should not crash the program.

 ## **References:**